-These SEO roadblocks are not out of the blue, but are undoings you ignore mostly in your quest for a better website ranking.
+These are not sudden roadblocks, but issues you ignore mostly in your quest for a better website ranking.

 By applying the appropriate solutions, you will be able to retrace your steps and improve your ranking position on search engines.

-Although they won’t jump your website to the number one position on SERPs overnight; however, you should continuously work on resolving the challenges over time for your desired SEO ranking.
+Although they won’t jump your website to the number one position on SERPs overnight, you should continuously work on resolving the challenges over time for your desired SEO ranking.

 Sunday, May 17, 2020

 Then consider joining our newsletter.
 You'll get new insightful articles straight to your inbox.